symfony/symfony-docs/migration.rst

   Symfony features inside your existing application and gives access to services configured in our Symfony application.
-This helps you prepare your own code to work better within the Symfony application before you transition it over.
+This helps you prepare your own code to work better within the Symfony application before you transition it over a newer version.
 For instance, by replacing outdated or redundant libraries with Symfony components.

 Line 38 - 47